-Step 2: Fill the online application form: Make sure to complete all the personal information carefully otherwise your visa application may be refused.
+- Fill out the online application form: Ensure to complete all the personal information carefully otherwise your visa application may be refused.

-Step 3: Upload the supporting documents: You will need to attach the required documents according to the instructions from the authorities of the concerned country.
-It includes educational qualifications, letter of acceptance, sponsorship letter, personal statement among others.
+- Upload Documents: Candidates need to attach the required documents according to the instructions from the authorities of the concerned country.
+It includes educational qualifications, a letter of acceptance, a sponsorship letter, and a personal statement among others.

-Step 4: Pay online: You will be asked to make an electronic payment of your student visa cost through net banking, debit card or credit card.
+- Pay online: You will electronically pay your student visa cost through net banking, debit card, or credit card.

-Step 5: Submit the application: Before submitting your application, take some time to proofread it and edit if necessary because you won’t get a second chance after sending it off.
+- Submit the application: Before submitting your application, take some time to proofread it and edit it if necessary because you won’t get a second chance after sending it off.

 Requirements for Visa Extension

 A visa is only valid for a certain amount of time.
 If your study permit expires before you finish your programme, you must apply for a study permit renewal.
 You should submit your application at least 30 days before your existing permission expires.
 Candidates can send in their applications by mail or submit them online.

 Yes, you can!
 Students can work in the USA while studying but there are some restrictions.
 International students with F-1 or M-1 visas can work on campus.